Status

 • Secret Ballot Elections: In August 2023, the NLRB issued its decision in Cemex, rewriting union representation election rules to make card check the default method for determining worker representation.
 Card check is a system in which workers choose union representation via signed authorization cards with no guarantee of privacy, rather than via secret ballots in an NLRB-supervised election.
 Card check is notoriously flawed, as the U.S. Supreme Court, Congress and others have argued.

 The Cemex decision exposes workers to union coercion, intimidation and lies while violating a worker’s right to a private ballot.
-The NLRB advanced this significant policy change without accepting public input, specifically rejecting the ABC-led Coalition for a Democratic Workplace’s request to allow for amicus briefs.
+The NLRB advanced this significant policy change without accepting public input, specifically rejecting the ABC-led Coalition for a Democratic Workplace’s requestto allow for amicus briefs.

 The Cemex decision was appealed to the U.S. Court of Appeals for the Ninth Circuit.
 ABC joined CDW and 14 other employer organizations in filing an amicus brief in February 2024.

-• Right To Challenge Union Election Results: In ArrMaz Products, General Counsel Abruzzo called on the Board to make it an unfair labor practice for employers to challenge union election results by refusing to bargain with a union, despite this right being explicitly guaranteed by the NLRA.
+• Right To Challenge Union Election Results: In the ArrMaz Products case, General Counsel Abruzzo called on the Board to make it an unfair labor practice for employers to challenge union election results by refusing to bargain with a union, despite this right being explicitly guaranteed by the NLRA.
 The NLRB’s general counsel also called for employees to be compensated for the time the employer refuses to bargain.
 In conformity with NLRB General Counsel Abruzzo, the NLRB ruled that refusing to bargain with a union is an unfair labor practice.
 However, the NLRB severed Abruzzo’s call for employees to be compensated for the time the employer refused to bargain, allowing it to issue a decision on the case while leaving the remedy’s decision up for future consideration.

 The ABC-led CDW filed a motion for the NLRB to accept its amicus brief in the case, in which CDW asserted that Abruzzo’s proposed remedy would “chill the rights of every employer seeking to petition the courts to review the Board’s certification of a union.”